cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Add CosmJs `StargateClient`

 In order to connect to your Checkers blockchain, you need to create a client.
 The client only needs read-only functionality because this server does not intend to submit transactions.
-Also, add the CosmJs types, which will assist you with blocks, transactions and events:
+Add the CosmJs types to enable dealing with blocks, transactions and events:

 ```sh
 $ npm install @cosmjs/stargate cosmjs-types
 ```

-To keep it simple, you are going to connect to the RPC endpoint opened when you run `starport chain serve` on your local machine: `http://localhost:26657`.
+Connect to the RPC endpoint opened when you run `starport chain serve` on your local machine: `http://localhost:26657`.

 Add to `indexer.ts`: